 The 10 Best Zoom Live Streaming Alternatives – What You Need to Know [2024 Update]

 In recent years video conferencing platforms have become ubiquitous and important for organizations worldwide.
 Zoom, the best-known of these platforms, has seen significant use gains in recent years.
 In 2020 alone Zoom’s surge in use saw its value jump 383%.
-Furthermore, in January 2023, Zoom’s trend of rising profits continued with a 7.13% rise.
+Furthermore, Zoom’s Q3 FY2024 Earnings Report reveals that the company now has 7 million paid Zoom Phone seats, marking a rise from the 4 million seats recorded in July 2022.
 These video-conferencing tools keep businesses and hybrid teams connected with video meetings, video calls and team chat.

 While Zoom meetings have become a staple for many organizations, there are limitations.
 However, Zoom has changed its structure somewhat in recent years and some organizations have found limitations.
 Therefore, many business online meetings are now being conducted on other Zoom alternatives.